Joan London (American writer)

-Joan London (January 15, 1901 – January 18, 1971) was an American writer and the older of two daughters born to Jack London and his first wife, Elizabeth "Bess" Maddern London.
+Joan London (15 January 1901 – 18 January 1971) was an American writer and the older of two daughters born to Jack London and his first wife, Elizabeth "Bess" Maddern London.

-Personal life
+Biography

-Joan's sibling, Becky, was born on October 20, 1902.
+Joan's sibling, Becky, was born on 20 October 1902.
 Both children were born in Piedmont, California.
 Their father left in 1903, and was only able to visit them at their home following a divorce in 1905.
 Due to his frequent travels, he did not see his daughters for long stretches of time.

-Joan (right) with her father and sister, circa 1905.
+Joan (right) with her father and sister, c.
+1905.

 The daughters enjoyed a comfortable middle-class childhood, with music, dance and drama lessons.
 Nonetheless, Joan in particular suffered from an ongoing conflict because Bess refused to allow the girls to visit Jack on his ranch.
 When she was ten, Joan's letters began to include her mother's various requests for additional funds.
 Being placed in this difficult spot made her the brunt of her father's anger at times.
 London changed his will in favor of everything going to his second wife, Charmian Kittredge London, charging her to support his first family.
 Following his death in 1916, the discovery proved disadvantageous to his daughters.

 Joan attended the University of California at Berkeley, majoring in history.
 Following graduation, in 1921 she married Park Abbott and had a son, Bart.
 She divorced him in 1924 following physical and emotional abuse.
 She supported herself through public speaking around the country, her usual topics her Father or on Socialist themes.

 She wed Slavic Language professor Charles Malamuth in 1926.
-They divorced in 1930 and remarried soon afterward.
-During a long visit in Russia in 1930, they befriended poet E. E. Cummings.
+They divorced in 1930 and remarried soon afterwards.
+During a long visit to Russia in 1930, they befriended poet E. E. Cummings.
 Later, Cummings featured the couple in EIMI, with Joan referred to as Turkess or Harem.
 Joan's notes about the country focus on the condition of women and writers.
 The couple separated in 1934 and divorced two years later.